Hppkk/ElaineEngine/README.md

    git submodule update --recursive
    ```

 2. Install Visual Studio 2022 or Visual Studio 2019.

-Then you can run the solution in path: `ElaineEditor/Project/Windows/ElaineEditor.sln`.Now you can start creating your own.
+3. Run the batch file `setup_windows.bat`.
+That will generate the VS solution in the path `build`.
+Open the `ElanieEngine.sln`with VS to run the project.
+Now you can start creating your own.

-3. Choose one config between EditorDebug or EditorRelease  to debug your Editor.
+4. Choose one config between EditorDebug or EditorRelease  to debug your Editor.

+5. Choose one config between RuntimeDebug or RuntimeRelease to debug your Game Client.

 # Features

 -----------------------------

-1. All the code in the Elaine Engine is written by C++20.
+1. The code in the Elaine Engine is written by C++20.

 2. Elaine Engine Core using the Vulkan and DX12 to rendering, you can see the source code in the core layer.